iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 - Intersection - an element will be hilited if both its model and its subcategory are hilited.

 Applications often work with [Category]($backend)'s instead of subcategories.
 You can use the new [Categories API](#frontend-category-apis) to obtain the Ids of the subcategories belonging to one or more categories.

-## Frontend category APIs

-A [Category]($backend) provides a way to organize groups of [GeometricElement]($backend)s.
-Each category contains at least one [SubCategory]($backend) which defines the appearance of geometry belonging to that subcategory.
-This information is important for frontend code - for example, the display system needs access to subcategory appearances so that it can draw elements correctly, and applications may want to [hilite subcategories](#hiliting-models-and-subcategories) in a [Viewport]($frontend).

-[IModelConnection.categories]($frontend) now provides access to APIs for querying this information.
-The information is cached upon retrieval so that repeated requests need not query the backend.

-- [IModelConnection.Categories.getCategoryInfo]($frontend) provides the Ids and appearance properties of all subcategories belonging to one or more categories.
-- [IModelConnection.Categories.getSubCategoryInfo]($frontend) provides the appearance properties of one or more subcategories belonging to a specific category.

 ### Improved appearance overrides for animated views